 As summarized above, the Court separately conducted a bench trial to address the six Injunction Plaintiffs' claims that Sheriff Watson retaliated against them by revoking their security clearances when they filed this lawsuit, in violation of the First Amendment to the Constitution.
-The Court's findings of fact are set forth immediately below.10 unconstitutional search claim and associated state law claims.11 The complaints were filed on Friday, April 27, 2012.
+The Court's findings of fact are set forth immediately below.

+On April 27, 2012, approximately one year after the April 22, 2011 strip searches were performed, each of the nine Plaintiffs in this consolidated set of cases filed a separate federal complaint in a separately numbered civil case.
+Each of the suits initially advanced a Section 1983 Fourth Amendment unconstitutional search claim and associated state law claims.
+The complaints were filed on Friday, April 27, 2012.
 On Monday, April 30, 2012, Sheriff Watson revoked the Jail security clearances of the six Plaintiffs who were still working at the Jail.
 Those six Plaintiffs, identified above as "Injunction Plaintiffs," then amended their complaints to add a Section 1983 claim asserting that the revocation of their security clearances was in retaliation for filing this lawsuit and was therefore a violation of their First Amendment rights to free speech and to petition for redress of grievances.
-The Injunction Plaintiffs' newly added claim sought preliminary and permanent injunctive relief to include reinstatement of their security clearances.12
+The Injunction Plaintiffs' newly added claim sought preliminary and permanent injunctive relief to include reinstatement of their security clearances.